 MSA falls within the entity of the spectrum of oligodendrogliopathies.
 The mechanisms underlying the condition and the factors that trigger MSA onset are yet to be established.
 Environmental and dietary influences have been cited [4] however definitive cause and risk factors are yet to be established.
-Symptoms of MSA are a manifestation of various pathologies originating in the striatonigral, olivopontocerebellar and central autonomic degeneration.
-People diagnosed with MSA will eventually present with an overlap of symptoms, as illustrated in Figure 1
+Symptoms of MSA are a manifestation of the accumulation of alpha-synuclein in glial inclusion bodies, originating in the striatonigral, olivopontocerebellar and central autonomic (brain stem) regions.
+People diagnosed with MSA will eventually present with an overlap of symptoms, as illustrated in Figure 1.